zderek/pp1/README.md

 # pp1
 Portfolio Project 1

-Only technologies used are HTML/CSS
+Only technologies used are HTML/CSS only (no js)

 Site is a page for sample artisan bakery.
-Site contains 4 pages:
+Site contains 3 pages:
-- index.html, landing page
+- index.html, landing page, responsive menu, cards with dynamic index change
-- about-us.html, bakery information page
-- product.html, single product page
+- nutrition.html, page with responsive table
-- contact.html, contact form page
+- contact.html, responsive contact form page